BeltranVV/Project2/README.md

   <p style="font-weight:bold;"> Figure 4.
 Experimental Data vs. fit </p>
 </div>

+Based on prior experience, I've found that separating the aqueous phase and the biocrude is often difficult due to their intermingling after the reaction.
+This challenge is highlighted by the reaction network scheme in Figure 1, where k3 and k4 represent the reaction constants governing these phases.
+Consequently, it's understandable that these constants exert a significant influence on the final product even with small changes.

 #### 2.2.2 Global sensitivity analysis

 How the biocrude yield reacts now to bigger changes  (25%) ?